workerb-io/docs/pages/demos/bookmarks.md

 When we create bookmarks, we store a URL.
 This is limiting as you can only store a shortcut to a single resource.
 A workaround for this limitation is golinks.
 With golinks, you can support URL templates.
 So instead of bookmarking a URL like https://jira.workerb.io/browse/BE-293, you can create a golink: https://go/jira/<jira_id>.
 Then, you can open any JIRA by filling in the JIRA ID into the golink.
 For example, https://go/jira/BE-293

 workerB runtime supports user specified arguments which can be used inside the script.
 This can be used to create URL templates.
-For example, the demo for [Google Search](/demos/googlesearch) can be updated to use a URL template, rather than typing the search from Google homepage.
+For example, the demo for [Google Search](/demos/googlesearch) can be updated to use a URL template, rather than going to Google.com, typing the search and submitting the search.

 ```javascript
 1  var search_term = args[0]